 The auctions may be conducted as multi-ISIN auctions.
 The ISINs issued in each case will be disclosed by auction announcement and in the following overview in the week before the auction.

 |0.4 € bn||0.10%||15.04.2033|

 For inflation-linked Federal securities, only the issuance dates are published in the annual issuance calendar.
 The ISIN issued in each case is announced only a few bank working days before the issuance dates.

 Bid/Cover Ratio: Ratio of offered and allocated volume

-With the currently total volume outstanding of inflation-linked Federal securities, there is a comfortable market depth that provides the issuer with sufficient flexibility to support secondary market activities.
+With the total volume of inflation-linked securities currently outstanding, there is a comfortable market depth which offers the issuer sufficient flexibility to support secondary market activities.

 The liquidity of inflation-linked Federal securities has increased continuously since they were first issued.
 The total volume outstanding has always been above € 50 bn since 2013.
 Currently there are five inflation-linked Federal securities outstanding: four bonds with original maturities of around 10 years as well as a 30-year bond.
 In total, they reached a volume of around € 77 bn or 5 % of the volume of all outstanding Federal securities at year-end 2022.